Shabiby-Jr/CreditCardFraudDetectionML/README.md

 # CreditCardFraudDetectionML
-A credit card fraud detection system done using both R and Python in Machine Learning
+A credit card fraud detection system done using both R and Python in Machine Learning.
+Dataset used for both solutions done in R and Python was acquired from Kaggle.